 We have issued three types of stock-based awards under our stock plans: stock options, restricted stock units and stock warrants.
 All stock-based awards granted to employees, directors and independent contractors are measured at fair value at each grant date.
-We rely on the Black-Scholes option pricing model for estimating the fair value of stock-based awards granted, and expected volatility is based on the historical volatilities of peer company's common stock.
+We rely on the Black-Scholes option pricing model for estimating the fair value of stock-based awards granted, and expected volatility is based on the historical volatility of the Company's stock prices.
 Stock options generally vest over two years from the grant date and generally have ten-year contractual terms.
-Restricted stock units generally have a term of 20 months from the closing date of the agreement.
-Stock warrants issued have a term of five years from the closing date of the respective private placements.
-Information about the assumptions used in the calculation of stock-based compensation expense is set forth in Notes 4 and 6 in the "Notes to Financial Statements".
+Restricted stock units generally have a term of 12 months from the closing date of the agreement.
+Stock warrants issued have a term of five years.
+Information about the assumptions used in the calculation of stock-based compensation expense is set forth in Notes 4 and 6 in the Notes to Financial Statements.